Chart Color Schemes

 Flagstaff Hill's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data shows relatively positive results for Flagstaff Hill residents, with low prevalence of common health conditions across both younger and older age groups.
-Private health cover is slightly lower than the average SA2 area at approximately 52% (~5,417 people), compared to 48.6% in Greater Adelaide.
+Health data for Flagstaff Hill indicates a relatively low prevalence of common health conditions across both younger and older age cohorts.
+The rate of private health cover is approximately 52% of the total population (~5,443 people), compared to 49.1% across Greater Adelaide.

-The most common medical conditions are arthritis (7.8%) and mental health issues (7.6%).
-A total of 69.2% of residents report no medical ailments, higher than the 62.9% across Greater Adelaide.
-There are 21.3% of residents aged 65 and over (2,230 people).
-Health outcomes among seniors in Flagstaff Hill are particularly strong, outperforming the general population's health metrics.
+The most common medical conditions in the area are arthritis (7.8%) and mental health issues (7.6%).
+A total of 69.2% of residents declare themselves completely clear of medical ailments, compared to 62.9% across Greater Adelaide.
+As of 30 June 2019, 21.3% of Flagstaff Hill's population is aged 65 and over (2,241 people).
+Health outcomes among seniors in the area are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health